Gayatrigvs/Control-Systems/README.md

 # Control-Systems-
-This is where all my control systems related projects are there,
+This is where all my control systems related projects are there.